Ahmed-AG/k8s-quick-start-tutorial/lab3.md

 # Lab Create the backend

 The full configuration file is [here](./example1-mongoApp/backend-mongo-db.yaml).
-But let us disect it This file will create two resources:
+But let us disect it.
+This file will create two resources:
-- A Deployment for the backend
+- A `Deployment` for the backend
-- A Service for that backend
+- A `Service` for that backend

 ## Backend Deployment